shaunmillerc1010/WhosThatPokemon/README.md

 The program first creates a machine learning model and trains the model with the specified data set containing hundreds of generation 1 Pokemon images.
 We limit the data set to 5 popular Pokemon (Mewtwo, Pikachu, Charmander, Squirtle, and Bulbasaur) for resource-preserving and instructional purposes.
 Instructions for including the entire 149 pokemon in the model lies at the bottom of this README.

 After learning from the data set, we test the model with a realistic Pokemon image designed by Joshua Dunlop.
 I figured these would be great images for testing since the data set the model uses to train contains few (if any) realistic Pokemon images.
 A full gallery of realistic images can be found on https://www.artstation.com/joshuadunlop/albums/1256278.
+I also included some fan art from u/neildluffy to show the algorithm's behavior on more cartoon-like images.
 Given a specified testing image, the machine learning model makes a prediction of the Pokemon's name while displaying the model's confidence level.

 To run the program, first download the dependencies.